 In attempting to determine what should be submitted, perhaps the most useful question to ask is “Would this item benefit someone doing research on this topic?”
 In other words, consider: Is it of benefit for future reference by anyone looking into the organized blind movement?
 Is it of benefit for future reference to me specifically or someone else in my position?
 What greater narrative or context does this fit into?

-If you are in doubt about whether something should be submitted, please contact the Archives staff and we will be happy to discuss with you.
+If you are in doubt about whether something should be submitted, please contact the Archives staff and we will be happy to discuss it with you.

 What types of documents should we submit?